moonblade/Easter-egg-hunt-game/README.md

 In an unrelated internet browsing session on steganography, I came across two interesting pieces of information.
 A pdf file has a end marker to tell the pdf software where the file ends.
 Whereas a zip file has a start marker to tell where the zip file starts.
 Hmmm, So what would happen if you appended a zip file at the end of a pdf file, would it work as both a pdf and zip?
 I tried it out and was overjoyed when the command `unzip sample.pdf` spat out the content of the zip file.
 I figured I'd put the answer to the final level in the almanac and on unzipping they'd get the answer.

 Adventure, The Atari 2600 game, is regarded as the first video game to have an easter egg in it.
-In difficulty levels 2 and 3, the player could find a miniscule grey dot, that would allow him to pass through a barrier in the game to see the easter egg room, with the creators make in it.
+In difficulty levels 2 and 3, the player could find a miniscule grey dot, that would allow him to pass through a barrier in the game to see the easter egg room, with the creators name in it.

 ![atari easter egg](https://i.postimg.cc/xCHK7Sgb/image.png)